 While the downtown area clings to a mountainside, the rest of the city ‘officially’ sprawls over 3100 sq miles to the Canadian border, making it one of the largest cities (in area) in the USA.
 The city center is the busiest and most popular area among visitors in summer.
 From downtown, Egan Dr, the Southeast’s only four-lane highway, heads northwest to Mendenhall Valley, home to the city’s growing residential section, much of its business district and world-famous Mendenhall Glacier.
 In the Valley, Egan Dr turns into Glacier Hwy, a two-lane road that leads to Auke Bay, site of the Alaska Marine Highway terminal.
 Across Gastineau Channel is Douglas, a small town that was once the major city in the area.

 Considering it’s still a state capital, Juneau isn’t the hive of cultural activity you might expect.
-Entertainment venues are minimal and good restaurants are rare.
 But many find it a refreshing haven of liberalism in a state that is steadily marching to the right.
 Spend a morning eavesdropping in cafes and coffee houses and you’ll hear the environmental and social conscience of Alaska.

 For visitors who come to Alaska for outdoor adventure, what really distinguishes the state capital from other Alaskan towns – and certainly other state capitals – is the superb hiking.
 Dozens of great trails surround the city; some begin downtown, just blocks from the capitol.
 Juneau also serves as the departure point for several wilderness attractions, including paddling paradises such as Glacier Bay National Park, Tracy Arm-Fords Terror Wilderness Area and Admiralty Island National Monument.